Build notes for snaak

 - berkeley db (4.2.52), linking errors (multiple definition of

-.
-This may lead to a build error for theserf
+apr-iconvpackage, the installedapu-1-configscript may refer to non-existing paths ofapr-iconv.
+This may lead to a build error for theserfpackage.

 - December 13, 2017